nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `alias ALIAS PHRASE`

 > * Once added, alias can be used instead of the phrase to perform operations.
-> * The phrase can be multiple words long
+> * The phrase can be multiple words long.

 Example:
 * `alias hs history` <br>